PearAnne/plurel_v3/README.md

 Requires Python 3.12+.
 This installs the synthetic database generator only; the Rust context sampler and training scripts under `rt/` are part of the development setup below.

+> [!NOTE]
+> The published PyPI package tracks the `v1.0.0` release.
+The latest features and performance improvements live on `main` and may not yet be in a tagged release — install from source if you need them.

 ## Setup

 For development, testing, or running the pretraining scripts, set up the full environment with [pixi](https://pixi.sh/latest/installation/).